A reader comment drew my attention to this post from way back in 2011: 3 Ways to Start Conversations With Lync Auto-Contact URLs

 With links in TEL: and SIP: format, you’re extending Skype for Business out even further.
 Customers can click a link on your website and talk to a support rep or VP in seconds.
 Pretty handy for a link, isn’t it?

 Do you use TEL: and SIP: links with Skype for Business?
 In what capacity?
-Please comment, email, or tweet us at @PlanetMagpieIT.
+Please comment or email us.